-Portfolio management process is an on-going way of managing a client’s portfolio of assets.
+The portfolio management process is an ongoing way of managing a client’s portfolio of assets.
 There are various components and sub-components of the process that ensure a portfolio is tailored to meet the client’s investment objectives well within his constraints.
-Portfolio managers need to chart out specific strategies for the portfolio management to maintain the risk-return trade-off.
+Portfolio managers need to chart out specific strategies for portfolio management to maintain the risk-return trade-off.

 Definition of Portfolio Management Process

-The portfolio management process is an integrated compilation of steps implemented in a consistent way to create and manage a suitable portfolio of assets to achieve client’s specified goals.
+The portfolio management process is an integrated compilation of steps implemented consistently to create and manage a suitable portfolio of assets to achieve a client’s specified goals.

 The portfolio perspective is the key fundamental principle of portfolio management.
-According to this perspective, portfolio managers, analysts and investors need to analyze risk – return trade-off of the whole portfolio, and not of the individual assets in the portfolio.
+According to this perspective, portfolio managers, analysts, and investors need to analyze the risk-return trade-off of the whole portfolio and not of the individual assets in the portfolio.
 The individual investments carry an unsystematic risk, which is diversified away by bundling the investments into one single portfolio.
-The whole portfolio carries only the systematic risk, which is caused by the influence of economic fundamentals on the returns of a stock.
-GDP growth, consumer confidence, unexpected inflation, business cycles, etc. are the examples of such economic fundamentals.
-The portfolio managers, analysts and investors should only be concerned with the systematic risk of the whole portfolio.
+The whole portfolio carries only the systematic risk caused by the influence of economic fundamentals on the returns of a stock.
+GDP growth, consumer confidence, unexpected inflation, business cycles, etc., are examples of such economic fundamentals.
+The portfolio managers, analysts, and investors should only be concerned with the systematic risk of the whole portfolio.
 In fact, all the equity pricing models are based on the fact that only systematic risk is factored.